Amaurornis phoenicurus (Pennant, 1769)

 A pair passed a cockroach to and fro for some time before one ate it up, a strange feeding behaviour.

 The nest is built at the edge of a pond or ditch.
 The clutch of 4-9 eggs are incubated for 20 days by both parents; chicks leave the nest as soon as they are hatched; and both sexes care for them (Taylor, 1996).
+The chicks are initilly all black, to gradually develop patches of white on the underside.
+It takes about six months before it develops the adult colours.
+The appearance of the sub-adult can be viewed HERE.

 Taylor, P. B. 1996.
 Family Rallidae (Rails, Gallinules and Coots).
 In: del Hoyo, J., A. Elliott & J. Sargatal (eds.), Handbook of the Birds of the World.
 Vol. 3.
 Hoatzin to Auks.
 Lynx Editions, Barcelona.
 Pp. 108–209.